zhangshuyun/gitaly/ruby/gitlab-shell/README.md

 # GitLab Shell

+---

+This is a **vendored copy** of [gitlab-org/gitlab-shell](https://gitlab.com/gitlab-org/gitlab-shell.git).
+The purpose of vendoring is to make the GitLab Git hooks part of Gitaly, not gitlab-shell.

+---

 ## GitLab Shell handles git SSH sessions for GitLab

 GitLab Shell handles git SSH sessions for GitLab and modifies the list of authorized keys.